mne-tools/mne-cpp/doc/gh-pages/pages/development/lsl.md

 cmake --build . --config Release --target install
 ```

+For a MSVC 2017 build you need to use `Visual Studio 15 2017 Win64` instead.

 ## LSL plugin setup

 * After the steps above make sure that you use the `MNECPP_CONFIG` flag `withLsl`.
-You can also set the flag manually in the [mne-cpp.pri file](https://github.com/mne-tools/mne-cpp/blob/6dcf4fecbf4eb983c7925ad63fb743aaa215bb36/mne-cpp.pri#L135).
+You can also set the flag manually in the [mne-cpp.pri file](https://github.com/mne-tools/mne-cpp/blob/master/mne-cpp.pri#L135){:target="_blank" rel="noopener"}.
 * Build MNE Scan.
 * LSL has a dynamic library which must be in your search path before you run MNE Scan.
 You need to copy `lsl.dll` from `mne-cpp\applications\mne_scan\plugins\lsladapter\liblsl\install\bin` to your executable folder `mne-cpp\bin`.
 * Start MNE Scan